anshul1004/DecisionTree/README.md

 # DecisionTree

 The project includes implementation of Decision tree classifier without using any libraries.
-The Objective of this project is to make prediction and train the model over a dataset (Iris data Set, Advertisement dataset), the dataset was split randomly between training and testing set in the ratio of 8:2 respectively.
-After constructing the decision tree with the training data and applying the appropriate pruning strategy following details are observed in two independent runs,
+The Objective of this project is to make prediction and train the model over a dataset (Advertisement dataset, Breast Cancer dataset, Iris dataset).
+The dataset is split randomly between training and testing set in the ratio of 8:2 respectively.
+After constructing the decision tree with the training data and applying the appropriate pruning strategy following details are observed in two independent runs:

 # Sample Outputs (Advertisement dataset)